vdsingh/vdsingh/README.md

 ### Hi!
 I'm Vik 👋

-- Undergrad Class of 2023 at UMass Amherst - Computer Science and Mathematics.
+- UMass Amherst 2023 Grad - B.S. in Computer Science with a minor in Mathematics
-- Interested in developing satisfying UXs through iOS Development.
+- Interested in developing satisfying UXs through iOS Development

 Feel free to reach out!